pltod/lab-mongodb/README.md

 ## mongodb and servers

-See server folder for preconfigured express, koa, and hapi servers.
+See server folder for preconfigured express, koa, and hapi servers with native mongodb nodejs driver.
+There are huge list of abstractions but one must be careful how to choose particular considering tree main aspects:

+* app server used

+* control-flow approach

+* application needs

 # Compatibility